jahnestacado/hermes-bus/README.md

 So instead of bus.triggerSync you need to call bus.resolveSync.

-Moreover, when registering the events callback, you need to declare "resolve" as its last argument.
-By using bus.resolveSync hermes-bus automaticaly invoked all event callbacks with an additional argument.
-The "resolve" callback.
-You need to invoke that callback inside the "onDone" function of your asynchronous code.
+By using bus.resolveSync, hermes-bus automaticaly invokes all event callbacks with an additional argument.
+So when registering the callback of a "resolved" event, we need to expect an extra argument for that callback, the "resolve" function.
+This function becomes available as the last argument of the events callback for "resolved" events.
+You need to invoke that callback inside the "onDone" function of your asynchronous code in order to let hermes-bus know that this event was resolved.

 ##### Example
 ```javascript